kwek20/Test/tutorials/6-zmq-fetch-data.md

 ## 6-zmq-listen.js - listening for transactions

-This tutorial shows how to use a tool called ZMQ to listen for transactions.
-You can listen for all transactions or transactions for a specific address
+This tutorial shows how to use a tool, called ZMQ, to view transactions.
+You can see all transactions or only transactions related to a specific address

 ## Step-by-step explanation of 6-zmq-listen.js